 Sometimes, it might not only be because the user’s mailbox is full, it might also be because the contact has stopped using that email address.
 In that case, you will need to follow up with the contact on other platforms to confirm and take the necessary actions.

 5. An Invalid/Nonexistent Email

-When an email bounce is labeled as ‘invalid’ or ‘nonexistent,’ it simply means that the server does not recognise the email and there is literally nowhere to send it to.
-This could be as a result of you making an error in the recipient’s email address, or even sending to a false email address (produced by the contact at some point).
-If it is a work email, chances are that the user left the organisation.
+When an email bounce is labeled as ‘invalid’ or ‘nonexistent,’ it simply means that the server does not recognize the email and there is literally nowhere to send it to.
+This could be a result of you making an error in the recipient’s email address, or even sending it to a false email address (produced by the contact at some point).
+If it is a work email, chances are that the user left the organization.

 Regardless of what might have triggered the response, it is advisable to continually review and adjust accordingly.
 You can also use a bulk email verifier to authenticate the validity of the email addresses before sending out your content.
 You can figure out how to use NeverBounce or Mailtester, another highly recommended free email list cleaner.

 Sometimes, the server does not send a clear message indicating what actually made the emails bounce.
 When the bounce occurs and the ISP is unable to interpret the message because it is either unreadable or does not use standard error coding, it is included in the ‘Others’ category.

 Having a high bounce rate means that you are not reaching as many people as you should be and that would frustrate your marketing.
 With emails, the lower your bounce rate, the better.
 So, how exactly do you reduce your bounce rate?

 First and foremost, you must be dedicated to observing your bounce rates reports and identifying the problems.
 Once that is done, you can then enlist the help of an online email list verifier or an email verification service to clean up your lists regularly.
 Using an email list cleaner will ensure that your bounce rates are reduced to the minimum and that your emails get to their intended recipients.
 For this purpose, you could use free bulk email verifiers.